What are QTL/GWAS?

 ("trait modifiers"). e.g. Meat Color.

-- Vertebrate Trait Ontology (VT) - is a controlled vocabulary for the
+- Vertebrate Trait Ontology (VT) - is a controlled

-the morphology, physiology, or development of vertebrate organisms.
+pertaining to the morphology, physiology, or development of vertebrate organisms.